How to Create a Crochet Rainbow Bookmark

 Measurements

-Finished piece measures 18cm long and 3cm wide, before tassels added
+The finished piece measures 18cm long and 3cm wide, before tassels are added.

 With Red Ch33